As Mandarin language professionals, we can tell you that there are many reasons why learning business Chinese is important.

 Instead of feeling stuffy and claustrophobic at a networking event, traveling and meeting new professionals abroad allows you to do it in an open and natural environment.

 These encounters lead to unique friendships and introductions with Chinese business professionals.
-Employers will see this is a valuable asset to the company and to you, as an employee.
+Employers will see this as a valuable asset to the company and to you as an employee.

 Education is a tool that can build your skills no matter your age or career level.
 We know you understand that.

 More than 80% of respondents in a study by iesabroad.org said that studying abroad had enhanced their interest in academic study.
 Nearly 63% of people said that the experience of learning a new language influenced their decisions to expand or change their career focus.